dante-lafranchi/cse15l-lab-reports/lab-report-3-week-5.md

 programs and even agencies are discarded; others are invented or redesigned.
 Private firms and engaged citizens redefine their relationships with government, working
 ```
 The following example shows how the "--before-context" option makes grep print the 5 lines before the line that contains "laws".
-Without this option, you would ponder what laws and regulations are being referred to (as there are quite a few).
+Without this option, you would ponder what laws and regulations are being referred to (as there are quite a few out there).
 ```
 grep "laws" technical/government/Gen_Account_Office/ai2132.txt --before-context 5